ralphbean/example/README.md

 ## component-03

 This is a *hermetic* build.
-We disable network and prefetch dependencies to be sure nothing is hidden from the SBOM, from vulnerability management.
+We disable network and prefetch dependencies to be sure nothing is hidden from the SBOM.

+The SBOM is critical to **vulnerability management** at scale.

 | **Practice** | **Req** | **Level** | **Requirement Title** | **Benefit** | **Konflux 🌊** |
 | --- | --- | --- | --- | --- | --- |